City of Sydney Councillor

-I’m a community organiser, a researcher and a feminist living on Gadigal Country, in inner-city Sydney.
-I am passionate about making Sydney a city for everyone, working with communities to lead urgent climate action and reduce inequality.
+More about me: I’m a community organiser, a researcher and a feminist living on Gadigal Country, in inner-city Sydney.

-I am a volunteer karate teacher at Jin Sei Ryu Karate Do (Darlington), a Board member of Inner Sydney Voice (Inner Sydney Regional Council, based in Waterloo) and I am currently a Coordinating Group member of the Redfern, Eveleigh, Darlington, Waterloo Watch (REDWatch) residents’ action group.
+I am a volunteer karate teacher at Jin Sei Ryu Karate Do (Darlington) and a founding member of the Redfern, Eveleigh, Darlington, Waterloo Watch (REDWatch) residents’ action group.

-We have a vision for Sydney as a climate leader and city for everyone.
+We have a vision for Sydney as a climate leader and a city for everyone.

 A city that is grassroots, creative and equal.
 The City of Sydney has the profile and resources to drive environmental justice and real change, transitioning our grid and investing in genuinely secure and affordable housing.